Turtles Forever: Reception

-Turtles Forever received mixed to positive reviews from fans and critics.
+In 2024, Rory Doherty of Paste ranked the film 5th place (out of 11) in their Turtles films ranking list.
+They compared it favorably to Spider-Man: No Way Home (2021) and wrote: "There's a sincerity and sweetness here that proves it's possible to do nostalgic fan-service without it feeling like a soulless corporate ghoul".
 Alan Ng of Film Threat gave the film 5/10, calling the film "incredibly dated" and the lack of connection felt towards the different sets of Turtles, with "the 1987 crew [...] a little more mature than their 2003 counterparts".
 The review from DVD Talk called Turtles Forever a "mostly forgettable endeavour" and said that the "cheap shots [against the 1987 Turtles] are pathetic and get old immediately".